-Borough has long been synonymous with food markets and as far back as 1014, and probably much earlier, London Bridge attracted traders selling grain, fish, vegetables and livestock.
+Borough has long been synonymous with food markets and as far back as the 11th century, London Bridge attracted traders selling grain, fish, vegetables and livestock.
 In the 13th century traders were relocated to what is now Borough High Street and a market has existed there ever since.

 In 1755, the market was closed by Parliament, but a group of Southwark residents raised £6,000 to buy a patch of land known locally as The Triangle, once the churchyard of St Margaret’s, and reopened the market.
 The Triangle, where you’ll find Northfield Farm and Furness Fish and Game, is still at the heart of the market today.